saidam1/Race-and-Police-Shooting/README.md

 ### Goals

 The goal of this project is to find out the relationship between race and police shootings.
+[The Washington Post] (https://www.washingtonpost.com/graphics/investigations/police-shootings-database/) has shown this graph showing the incrase of Police Shooting throught the years.
+We are trying to dig a little deeper than what this graph shows.

 * We will check the increase of Police Shootings throught the years
    * Is the increase similar or different within different races?
 * We will list the number of people that were killed by Police, distingusing them by race